F3 Nation

 F3 is affiliated with FiA, or Females in Action, a network of free, peer-led workouts for women.

 Each man participating in an F3 workout is assigned a nickname which he'll use during subsequent workouts.

-F3 began in 2011, in North Carolina, when two friends in Charlotte started a boot camp style workout for men.
+F3 began in 2011, in North Carolina, when two friends (David Redding and Tim Whitmire) in Charlotte, North Carolina started a boot camp style workout for men.

 F3 participants apply a distinctive lexicon of terms during their workouts.
 For example, an informal group leader is known as a "Nantan," a term adopted from an Apache word meaning chief.